plugg1N/meta-model-research/README.md

 scores haven't really changed.
 The overfitting of RFC or ETC *(Extra Trees Classifier)* could be the cause of failure of the whole metamodel idea.
 Since RFC and ETC were answering with 100% accuracy, Judge had no choice but listen to those models, that proved to be worse on test subset.

-> This experiment proves that scores do not really change depending on a model that makes a final verdict (if we chose a strong enough model, ofc.)
+> This experiment proves that scores do not really change depending on a model that makes a final verdict (if we choose a strong enough model, ofc.)

 ## Second hypothesis

-Removing two
+The hypothesis was that if I remove two models that overfit on training set completely, we can remove the problem of the first hypothesis.
+I removed
+RFC and ETC as models for evaluations from the `models` list and tried to test LGBMC (*LGBMClassifier*) as an independent judge.
+Scores from two models had been boosted significantly.
+The only thing left to do was to test LGBMC without the metadata to train on.

+As we can see in PDF file, LGBMC proved to be better of alone training on raw data than training on the metadata.

+> This experiment proves that even overfitting wasn't the problem anyway.
+Removing models that overfit doesn't make any difference.
+Independent judge
+> still tries to calibrate his (or her, if we want to be politically correct xD) predictions based on decision of other models.

+This sudden calibration might appear from the fact that models have bigger `feature importance` value than raw data features have.
+This means independent judge makes his desicions mostly based on models appended artifcially to dataset.